tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_environment.md

 If it's too complicated to set up a local environment or to access a test server, ask an engineer to install the local system on your machine.
 Tell him or her that, in order to write good documentation &mdash; documentation that is accurate, complete, and doesn't assume anything &mdash; you need access to these test systems.

+If the setup to build locally is complex, you may need to ask a developer for help.
 Sometimes, developers like to just sit down at your computer and take over the task of installing and setting up a system.
 They can work quickly on the command terminal and troubleshoot systems or quickly proceed through installation commands that would otherwise be tedious to walk you through.

 At one company, to gain access to the test system, we had to jump over a series of security hurdles.
 For example, connections to the web services from internal systems required developers to go through an intermediary server.
 So to connect to the web server test instance, you had to SSL to the intermediary server, and then connect from the intermediary to the web server.
 (This wasn't something users would need to do, just internal engineers.)